 Vineet Nayar, CEO of HCL Technologies, refuses to treat his staff as “human resource” or as “intellectual capital”.
-His distinctive approach has resulted in a transformation of his organisation.
-By putting employees on top of the organisational pyramid, he argues: “your company can fully realise the value created in the interface between customers and employees.”
+His distinctive approach has resulted in a transformation of his organization.
+By putting employees on top of the organizational pyramid, he argues: “your company can fully realize the value created in the interface between customers and employees.”

 Say ‘thank you’ to your colleagues today!